frankdean/trip-server/README.md

 	$ sudo docker-compose --file docker-compose-dev.yml up --build -d
 	$ sudo docker-compose logs --follow

+To run an interactive Bash shell in the running container:

+	$ sudo docker container ls
+	$ sudo docker exec -it trip-server_web_1 bash -il

 The environment requires both the `trip-server` and `trip-web-client` projects to share the same parent folder.
 These folders are mounted within the Docker container such that changes made on the host are also reflected within the